1

 Kitting as an inventory technique allows manufacturers to bundle products and, in doing so, improve their flexibility.
 Like in warehousing applications, manufacturers can more easily track their inventory, especially if they employ software inventory control.
 Kitting reduces the number of items in stock, which reduces the SKU numbers in the system.
 Keeping accurate inventory allows companies to avoid stockouts or backorders and helps to streamline the supply chain, all while reducing labor costs.
 This method also presents a unique opportunity for manufacturers to increase their product sales.
 Rather than purchasing a single item, kitting encourages customers to instead purchase a grouping of related products as one unit.

-Kitting and Assembly Services at Farris Group
+Kitting and Assembly Services at Farris

 Ultimately, kitting is beneficial for both businesses and consumers.
 Businesses can control shipment quality, manage their inventory and warehousing capacity, and save on labor and production costs.
 Consumers will receive all of their desired components in a single shipment for a positive interaction with your organization.

-At Farris Group, we are dedicated to offering our customers comprehensive services from quality assurance inspections to assembly and distribution to simplify your installation procedures.
+At Farris, we are dedicated to offering our customers comprehensive services from quality assurance inspections to assembly and distribution to simplify your installation procedures.
 We will deliver all of the high-quality parts you need, on time and intact, to enhance operational productivity and reduce costs.
 Contact us today for more information about our range of kitting solutions and assembly services to support your business.

 Prototype to Production: What to Expect?